 Regarding her playing, a recent review in Bebop Spoken here noted: ‘Johnson gets a great sound on tenor and has a technique to match.
 Not one of those in your face players but someone whose solos build gradually and logically, with a natural lyricism reminiscent of Coltrane.’

-A versatile musician, Emma has worked with musicians such as Gregory Porter, Olly Murs, Clare Teal and Los Campesinos! and performs across the UK and internationally with a number of bands.
+A versatile musician, Emma has worked with musicians such as Easy Life, Gregory Porter, Olly Murs, Clare Teal and Los Campesinos! and performs across the UK and internationally with a number of bands.

 Emma also has her own horn section, and has arranged and performed on releases for bands such as Happy Daggers, Neon Dolls and most notably Fold, who’s tracks are played regularly on BBC Radio 6 Music.